Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 separate objects unless a suitable bucket policy is set (and we have run into issues already with a user depleting their quota on LUMI-O with stale objects from failed multipart uploads).
+The configuration that the LUMI-O tools generate for `s3cmd` enables multipart uploads of big objects.

 ***Optimised for?***